 The UK has left the EU.

-- There will be changes to UK-EU trade at the UK border including on customs, tariffs and VAT.
+- Changes to UK-EU trade at the UK border including on customs, tariffs and VAT.

 - Companies will need a UK Economic Operator Registration and Identification Number to continue to trade with the EU.